ViktorDevOpsCourse/CodersInControl/README.md

 # Slack bot for managing application versions on multi-env Kubernetes

 This bot is designed to simplify the process of managing application versions on Kubernetes directly from your Slack workspace.
-Whether you need to check the current status of versions, view changes, promote to the next environment, or rollback to a previous version, this bot has you covered.
+Whether you need to check the current status of versions, view changes, promote to the next environment, or rollback to a previous version, this bot helps you.

 ## Table of Contents